Almantask/CSharp-From-Zero-To-Hero/README.md

 - "Balances.clean"- example of how a clean file should look like
 - "Balances.in"- the file which was used to generate the balances

-You need to parse the balances and process them in the following ways:
+After the file is fixed, you need to parse the balances and process them in the following ways:
 - ***FindHighestBalanceEver***- return name and balance(current) of person who had the biggest historic balance.
 - ***FindPersonWithBiggestLoss***- return name and loss of a person with a biggest loss (balance change negative).
 - ***FindRichestPerson***- return name and current money of the richest person.